divark/narrative-director-rs/docs/user-manual.md

 -----------

-To record a reading for the current paragraph in view, click the Record button.
+To record or re-record a reading for the current paragraph in view, click the Record button.
 Take note of the progress label.
 The progress label represents the current position in time for the recording over the total time.
 This label starts updating the total time as you record.
 Note that you will not be able to navigate to other paragraphs while you record.

 If you wish to pause the recording, press the Pause button.
 This causes the